openelb/website/content/en/docs/Overview/_index.md

 ## Support, Discussion and Contributing

-Porter is a sub-project of [KubeSphere](https://github.com/kubesphere).
+PorterLB is a sub-project of [KubeSphere](https://github.com/kubesphere).

-* Join us at the [KubeSphere Slack Channel](https://kubesphere.slack.com/join/shared_invite/enQtNTE3MDIxNzUxNzQ0LTZkNTdkYWNiYTVkMTM5ZThhODY1MjAyZmVlYWEwZmQ3ODQ1NmM1MGVkNWEzZTRhNzk0MzM5MmY4NDc3ZWVhMjE#/) to get support or simply tell us that you are using Porter.
+* Join us at the [KubeSphere Slack Channel](https://kubesphere.slack.com/join/shared_invite/enQtNTE3MDIxNzUxNzQ0LTZkNTdkYWNiYTVkMTM5ZThhODY1MjAyZmVlYWEwZmQ3ODQ1NmM1MGVkNWEzZTRhNzk0MzM5MmY4NDc3ZWVhMjE#/) to get support or simply tell us that you are using PorterLB.
-* You have code or documents for Porter?
+* You have code or documents for PorterLB?
 Contributions are always welcome!
 See [Building and Contributing](/docs/building-and-contributing/) to obtain guidance.

 ## Landscapes